Butleigh: Governance

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
+It was part of Wells Rural District before 1974.)

 The village forms part of the 'Butleigh and Baltonsborough' Wards and electoral divisions of the United Kingdom.
 From Butleigh the ward goes east to Baltonsborough then south to Lydford-on-Fosse.
 The total population of the ward as at the 2011 census was 2,198.

-It is also part of the Somerton and Frome county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It is also part of the Glastonbury and Somerton county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one member of parliament (MP) by the first past the post system of election.

 Religious sites

 The Church of St Leonard dates from the 14th century, and was restored and extended in the middle of the 19th century by J. C. Buckler.
-It has been designated by English Heritage as a grade II* listed building.
+It has been designated as a Grade II* listed building.
+Butleigh Cross is a medieval wayside cross base (14th–15th century) and is incorporated in the 20th-century war memorial.

 Notable people

+Vice-Admiral Sir Samuel Hood, 1st Baronet (1762–1814) had family connections with Butleigh.

-William Robert Cornish (1828–1896) was a British physician who served in India for more than thirty years and became the Surgeon-General—head of medical services—in the Madras Presidency.
+William Robert Cornish (1828–1896), born in Butleigh, was a physician who served in India for more than thirty years and became the Surgeon-General—head of medical services—in the Madras Presidency.